-Each ProTech-SX has five solid-state relay outputs.
-Each of the five solid-state relays have normally-open type contacts and are rated for 24 Vdc @ 1 A. Two of these relay outputs are dedicated as redundant trip signal outputs, and the other three relay outputs are user-programmable which can be programmed to function independently as required.
-Refer to Figure 2-10a for relay terminal location and Figure 2-10b for wiring information.
+Each ProTech® TPS "Independent Trip Relay" model has three independent modules (A, B, C), and each of these modules has five solid-state relay outputs.
+Each of the five solid-state relays have normally open type contacts and are rated for 24 Vdc @ 1 A. Two of these relay outputs are dedicated as redundant trip signal outputs, and the other three relay outputs are user-programmable which can be programmed to function independently as required.
+The Independent Trip Relay ProTech® TPS models are designed so each set of trip relays drive one of three external independent trip solenoids, typically used in 2-o-o-3 voted trip block assemblies.
+Refer to Figure 2-16a for relay terminal location and Figure 2-16b or c for wiring information.

-Figure 2-10a.
-Example Trip Relay Wiring (Internal Supply)
+Figure 2-16b.
+Example Trip Relay Wiring (per Module) (Independent Trip Relay) (Internal Supply)